Power transmission system with tightly wound rope around cylindrical drum

 If the rope ends point in opposite directions, they translate in the same direction.

 The rope drum model assumes that each rope end remains taut during simulation.
 This assumption is important since slack rope ends do not transmit force.
-An optional tension warning indicates if this assumption fails.
-The warning, which appears at the MATLAB® command prompt, should prompt careful analysis of the simulation results.
+An optional tension warning indicates the failure of this assumption.
+The warning, which appears at the MATLAB® command prompt, prompts careful analysis of the simulation results.

 Optional effects in the rope drum model include:

 Viscous friction at the drum bearing

 The net torque acting on the cylinder satisfies the force balance equation

 T is the net torque acting on the drum.

 FA and FB are the external forces pulling on rope ends A and B.

 μ is the viscous friction coefficient at the drum bearings.

 δ is the rope windup type according to the table.